 Background: Why LL97 Was Enacted

-LL97 takes a direct regulatory approach: it sets absolute annual carbon emissions limits for each large building, measured in metric tons of CO₂ equivalent (tCO₂e) per year, scaled by gross floor area.
-Buildings that exceed their limit pay a penalty — essentially a carbon tax at $268/tCO₂e above the cap.
-The limit tightens in successive compliance periods, forcing progressively deeper building-performance improvements over time.
+LL97 takes a direct regulatory approach: it sets annual carbon emissions limits for each covered building, scaled by occupancy and gross floor area.
+Buildings that exceed the applicable limit can face significant annual penalties, and the limits tighten in successive compliance periods, forcing progressively deeper building-performance improvements over time.

 Who Must Comply